 Disley Settlers in United States in the 20th Century

-- Charles Disley, aged 37, who emigrated to the United States from Bolton, England, in 1904
+- Charles Disley, aged 37, who immigrated to the United States from Bolton, England, in 1904

-- Annie Disley, aged 31, who emigrated to the United States from London, England, in 1908
+- Annie Disley, aged 31, who immigrated to the United States from London, England, in 1908

 - Benjamin Disley, aged 32, who settled in America from London, England, in 1908